SkoolNotes/Taproot/21MATH530/KBxGroupAndMatricesIntro.md

 ###  **read 1.a from the textbook. we will discuss any questions on monday! **

-q: is division also a lie?
+q: is division also a lie? yes!
 q: do tuples all need the same type? why call them n-tuples instead of lists?
 q: why is it called liniear algebra? the explanation that it doesnt deal with geo doesnt explain it